laobamac/OCLP-Mod/docs/TROUBLESHOOTING.md

 ## No acceleration after a Metal GPU swap on Mac Pro

-If you finished installing Monterey with the original card installed (to see bootpicker for example) and swapped your GPU to a Metal supported one, you may notice that you're missing acceleration.
+If you finished installing macOS with the original card installed (to see bootpicker for example) and swapped your GPU to a Metal supported one, you may notice that you're missing acceleration.
 To fix this, open OCLP and revert root patches to get your Metal-supported GPU work again.
+In macOS Ventura and newer, repatching is needed after reversion.

 Alternatively, you can remove "AutoPkg-Assets.pkg" from /Library/Packages on the USB drive before proceeding with the installation.
 To see the folder, enable hidden files with `Command` + `Shift` + `.`